 Plastic and cosmetic surgery has become an increasingly growing trend in the world, especially where I live on the Gold Coast, Australia.
-It’s very sad to think that we are getting more insecure about ourselves and have to turn to plastic or cosmetic surgery to try and feel better about ourselves.
-Why can’t we just learn to love ourselves the way we are?
-This is something that I was caught up in at a young age.
-I’m here to share my personal story with breast implants and how they ruined my life.
+It’s very sad to think that we are getting more insecure about ourselves and are turning to plastic or cosmetic surgery to feel better about the way we look.
+Why can’t we just learn to love our beautiful selves the way we are, flaws and all.
+This is something that I was caught up in at a very young age.
+I’m here to share my personal story with breast implants and how they changed my life.

 Soon after, I booked in to meet with my surgeon about getting breast implants.
 I chose to get silicone implants placed under the muscle.
 When I asked my surgeon if they were any risks my surgeon told me that they were 100% safe.
 I asked him how long it would be until I needed to get them replaced and he told me that they would last a lifetime and I wouldn’t need to have surgery again.
 Of course I believed the surgeon, he was the one who does this for a living.